Random evolutionary games and random polynomials: Introduction

 \textbf{Organization}.
-In Section \ref{sec: replicator} we recall the replicator dynamics for multi-player multi-strategy game and the Kostlan-Shub-Smale system of random polynomials deriving the aforementioned connection.
+The rest of the paper is organized as follows.
+In Section \ref{sec: replicator} we recall the replicator dynamics for multi-player multi-strategy evolutionary games and the Kostlan-Shub-Smale system of random polynomials deriving the aforementioned connection.
 In Section \ref{sec: statistics} we characterize the statistics of the number of internal equilibria for random asymmetric evolutionary games.
 In Section \ref{sec: sym vs asym} we compare symmetric and asymmetric games.
-Finally we provide further discussions for future work in \ref{sec: summary}.
+We provide further discussions for future work in Section \ref{sec: summary}.
+Finally, technical results and detailed calculations are given in the Supporting Information (SI).

+\begin{mdframed}[backgroundcolor=yellow, linecolor=black,font={\sffamily},frametitle={ {\underline{Statistics of the number of equilibria in asymmetric games}}}] Let $\mathcal{N}_{d,n}$ be the number of internal equilibria of $d$-player $n$-strategy asymmetric evolutionary games.
+Below for the expectation, variance, and probability distributions, we assume the payoff entries are i.i.d Gaussian random variables, while the universality phenomena does not require this Gaussian assumption. \begin{enumerate}[(1)] \item \textbf{(Expectation)} The expected number of internal equilibria is

+\item \textbf{(Variance)} The variance of the number of the internal equilibria satisfies the following asymptotic behaviour: